-Our Boarding House activities are in addition to our enrichment activities, and take place every evening and at weekends.
-Day pupils are welcome to join in with activities with their friends, providing they Flexi-Board overnight to add to the fun!
+Our Boarding House activities are in addition to our enrichment, and take place every evening and at weekends.
+Day pupils are welcome to join in with activities with their friends if they Flexi Board overnight.

 Technical Youth Theatre is a chance to explore what life behind the scenes is like.
 Members spend their time exploring all the practical, technical and creative elements that go into putting on theatrical shows.
-With membership of Technical Youth Theatre there are also opportunities to work on Youth Theatre productions, often housed in Chichester Festival Theatre!
+Topics covered include:

 - Stage management & backstage work